oauth-wg/oauth-v2-1/oauth-2.1.md

 Access tokens can have different formats, structures, and methods of utilization (e.g., cryptographic properties) based on the resource server security requirements.
-Access token attributes and the methods used to access protected resources are beyond the scope of this specification and are defined by companion specifications such as {{RFC6750}}.
+Access token attributes and the methods used to access protected resources may be extended beyond what is described in this specification.

 Refresh Token